GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 passive event listeners, and high-quality text rendering.

 {% Img src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/ooz0P0bUN3x69HDzJWaW.jpg",
-alt="Sketch shows that with RenderingNG performance stays solid.", width="800", height="559" %}
+alt="Sketch shows that with RenderingNG performance stays solid even when JavaScript is very slow.", width="800", height="559" %}

 ### GPU acceleration

-A GPU makes generating pixels and drawing to the screen dramatically faster— in many cases, every pixel can be drawn in parallel with every other pixel, resulting in an enormous speed increase.
+A GPU makes generating pixels and drawing to the screen dramatically faster—in many cases, every pixel can be drawn in parallel with every other pixel, resulting in an enormous speed increase.
-A key component of RenderingNG is GPU raster/draw everywhere.
+A key component of RenderingNG is GPU raster and draw everywhere.
 This uses the GPU on all platforms, and all devices, to hyper-accelerate the rendering and animating of web content.
 This is especially important on low-end devices or very high-end ones, which often have a much more capable GPU than other parts of the device.